NuxiNL/cloudabi-ports/README.md

 ## Accessing the CloudABI Ports Collection

-Nuxi provides pre-built packages for a variety of operating systems that are updated periodically.
+Nuxi provides prebuilt packages for a variety of operating systems that are updated periodically.
 The instructions below can be used to add the repository for your operating system to your system's configuration.